14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 They both come with a wooden glass dripper and glass pot set.

-The dripper is designed for V60 filter paper, but they also sell reusable linen coffee filters.
+The dripper is designed for V60 filter paper, but is also compatible with conical-shaped reusable cloth filters.

 DreHomeCraft’s handmade items are produced in China.